gdm413229/swwmgz_m/README.md

 Another signature weapon of the **SWWM** series.
 This time in its third and far more improved revision.

 **Primary fire:** Shoot a hot flaming rocket straight ahead.
 Hold to load up to 2 additional rockets, then release for burst fire.
+You can tap the secondary fire button at any time to cancel the preload and go straight to holding.

 **Secondary fire:** Lob the rocket as a grenade that will bounce around.
 Hold to load up to 2 additional grenades, then release for burst fire.
+You can tap the primary fire button at any time to cancel the preload and go straight to holding.

 **Tertiary fire (Zoom):** Change the ammo type, there are four options (see ammo section below).
+While holding rockets, tap to select seek targets.

+**Reload:** Obviously does what you'd expect.
+If you're holding rockets and have targets locked on, tap to clear.

 This thing is more explosive than it looks, so if you're reading this, Icarus, ***DO NOT*** use it at close range.